victoria-tiki/transformer_complex/README.md

 Ensure that you adjust the slurm scripts according to your specific computational environment and requirements.

-## Visualizations
+## Context and Visualizations

-To explore interactive visualizations, including decoder attention maps and waveform predictions, [click here!](https://victoria-tiki.github.io/transformer_complex/index.html).
+For an overview of the paper, results, and context, click [here](https://victoria-tiki.github.io/forecasting_transf/index.html?highlight=visualizations).
+This page also includes links to interactive visualizations, such as attention maps, extended waveform galleries comparing predicted and true waveforms, and obfuscation studies illustrating how the model uses different parts of the input.
 For a discussion of attention interpretability and its limitations, see Section 3.6 of our paper.

 ## References